Recovering individual-level spatial inference from aggregated binary data: Methods

 \subsection{Parameter Identifiability}

-The distributions presented in Section 2.2 form the basis for regression models that recover individual-level spatial inference from various types of aggregated binary data (see \textbf{Table 1}).
-Like all binary regression models and point process models, the proposed transformed binary regression models may have parameter identifiability issues (e.g., complete separation).
-We predict that the proposed transformed regression models that have the fewest identifiability issues are those that are aggregated the least and, hence, use data with the highest information content (see \textbf{Table 1}).
-For instance, the parameters in the joint distribution of (\ref{eq:COS_pos}) and (\ref{eq:COS_neg}) may be estimated because each component may be viewed as a univariate inhomogeneous Poisson point process (Walker et al., 2020).
-On the other extreme, we suspect the parameters contained in (\ref{eq:latent1.bivar.ipp}) may not be identifiable because it relies on aggregated data that contains little information about the total number of observations or the proportion of observations with a mark of one.
-Additionally, pathological identifiability issues would be introduced if link functions for the intensity and classification function were poorly chosen.
-For example, if we choose a log link function for both $p(\cdot)$ and $\lambda(\cdot)$ and choose spatial covariates such that $\bmath{\mathrm{x}}(\bmath{\mathrm{s}})=\bmath{\mathrm{z}}(\bmath{\mathrm{s}})$, neither the slopes nor the intercepts would be identifiable.
+The distributions presented in Section 2.2 form the basis for regression models that recover individual-level spatial inference from various types of aggregated binary data (see \textbf{Table 1} and \textbf{Figure 2}).
+Like all binary regression models and point process models, the proposed transformed BIPPP models may have parameter identifiability issues (e.g., complete separation; Hefley and Hooten, 2015) when sample size is small or the data contain little information (e.g., a very large number of zeros).

-Some difficulties with parameter identifiability are remedied by specifying a model from a joint density, such as the joint density of $v_{j}|n_j$ and $n_{j}$, or the joint density of (\ref{eq:COS_pos}) and (\ref{eq:COS_neg}; Gelfand and Schliep, 2018, Walker et al., 2020).
-Identifiability issues could also be alleviated by incorporating prior information about the intensity of sampled individuals (e.g., an explicit structure for $\lambda(\cdot)$, a sampling design, or a point estimate; see Chang et al., 2015 for an example), or applying a shrinkage penalty to parameters.
-For example, both binary regression models and univariate inhomogeneous Poisson point processes suffer from weakly identifiable parameters due to separation, but penalties such as a Firth bias correction have been applied to remedy the issue (Hefley and Hooten, 2015).